 I started weight training in 1973.
 I got little or nothing out of most of those years other than lots of experience of what doesn’t work despite single-minded determination and application.
 I never got into any variation of the deadlift in a serious way until about 1988.
 Until then it had been the barbell squat for my thigh, hip and lower back structure.
 I then got into low-rep deadlifting.
 After about three years of hard work on both the stiff-legged and bent-legged versions, but not both of them in the same cycle, I was capable of deadlifting 500 pounds.
 I was, however, still giving more focus to the squat, but wasn’t getting results proportional to my application.

 During the deadlift-focus period I’m now going to describe I found I could progress on the deadlift akin to how the famous squatters did on the squat—train hard, rest a lot, eat well, and add weight to the bar almost every week, and do so for a long time.
 This was so satisfying and made me wonder what I might have done had I grasped this important reality early in my training life.

 The above is an excerpt from Chapter 17 of BEYOND BRAWN.
-For all the details of Stuart’s training cycle that culminated in the 400 x 20 deadlifting, and the many important lessons you can learn from this cycle so that you can boost your own bodybuilding progress, please see the rest of Chapter 17.
+For all of the details of Stuart’s training cycle that culminated in the 400 x 20 deadlifting, and the many important lessons you can learn from this cycle so that you can boost your own bodybuilding progress, please see the rest of Chapter 17.

 Please check out this book’s table of contents to discover the extent of the guidance provided in this famous bodybuilding guide.